Santo Domingo: Airports

+Ports

 The Port of Santo Domingo is located on the Ozama River.
 Its location at the center of the Caribbean is well suited for flexible itinerary planning and has excellent support, road and airport infrastructure within the Santo Domingo region, which facilitate access and transfers.
 The port is suitable for both turnaround and transit calls.

 The port's renovation is part of a major redevelopment project, aimed at integrating the port area and the Zona Colonial and foster a cruise, yacht, and high-end tourism destination.
 Supported by legislation approved in 2005, the project, developed by the Sans Souci Group, also includes the development of a new sports marina and a 122 acre mixed-leisure real estate development adjacent to the port.

+Intercity transportation

+Santo Domingo is the main hub for intercity bus transportation in the Dominican Republic, with dozens of private companies operating frequent services to cities and towns across the country.
+Most long-distance routes depart from dedicated terminals located throughout the capital rather than from a single central station.
+Among the most important terminals are those of Caribe Tours, which serves much of the northern and southwestern regions of the country, Expreso Bávaro for routes to Punta Cana and the eastern region, Transporte Espinal for services to Santiago de los Caballeros, and Expreso Vegano for routes to La Vega and other cities in the North.
+Major operators also provide connections to destinations such as Puerto Plata, La Romana, Higüey, Las Terrenas, Samaná, Barahona, and San Francisco de Macorís.
+Services range from standard minibuses to modern air-conditioned coaches equipped with reclining seats, Wi-Fi, television screens, and onboard luggage compartments.
+Departures on the busiest routes often occur every few minutes throughout the day, particularly to Santiago and other major urban centers.
+Tickets are usually purchased directly at company terminals before departure.

+Highways

-Santo Domingo is the terminus for four of the five national highways.
-The city is connected to the southwest of the country by the national highway DR-2 (Avenida George Washington and Autopista 30 de Mayo), and with the cities of the country's northwest by DR-1 (Expreso Kennedy, Corredor Duarte), which serves as a direct link to the city of Santiago de los Caballeros.
-DR-3 (Expreso 27 de Febrero/Autopista de Las Américas) connects Santo Domingo directly to the east of the country, including the cities of San Pedro de Macorís, La Romana, and major tourist sites such as Punta Cana and Bávaro, and to the Samaná Province (in the northeast) via the Samana Highway.
-In the city, motoconchos (motorcycle taxis), guaguas/voladoras (low quality public buses), and carros públicos/conchos (shared taxis) are common modes of transport.
-The Santo Domingo Metro is the highest quality in the region of the Caribbean and Central America.
-It is composed of 2 lines that cross the city.
+Santo Domingo is the terminus of four of the five national highways.
+The city is connected to the southwest of the country by the national highway DR-2 (Autopista 30 de Mayo and Autopista Sánchez), and with the cities of the country's northwest by DR-1 (Expreso Kennedy, Corredor Autopista Duarte), which serves as a direct link to the city of Santiago de los Caballeros.
+DR-3 (Autopista de Las Américas) connects Santo Domingo directly to the east of the country, including the cities of San Pedro de Macorís, La Romana, and major tourist sites such as Punta Cana and Bávaro, and to the Samaná Province (in the northeast) via the Samana Highway.
+In the city, motoconchos (motorcycle taxis), guaguas/voladoras (low quality public buses), and carros públicos/conchos (shared taxis) are also common modes of transport.